PavelKatunin/DownloadButton/README.md

 ## License

-DownloadButton is available under the MIT license.
+DownloadButton is available under the Apache License, Version 2.0.
 See the LICENSE file for more info.